yashada-nikam/yashada-nikam/README.md

 ### Why hello there, I'm Yashada👋

 <br>
-I am a Graduate Data Science student at Indiana University Bloomington, proficient in data analysis and visualization, statistical modeling, and machine learning with a strong foundation in Python, R, and SQL.
+I've graduated from Indiana University Bloomington with a Master's degree in Data Science.
+I am proficient in data analysis and visualization, statistical modeling, and machine learning with a strong foundation in Python, R, and SQL.
 <br> <br>

 <img align="right" src="https://media.giphy.com/media/RkX2zcpO79EAf82ESl/giphy.gif" width="230">